natcap/invest.users-guide/source/coastal_protection.rst

 where :math:`N` is the density of vegetation (stems per unit area), :math:`d` is the frontal width or diameter of vegetation stems, and :math:`\alpha` represents the fraction of the water depth :math:`h` occupied by vegetation elements of average stem height :math:`h_c`: :math:`\alpha=\frac{h_c}{h}`.
 In the case of emergent vegetation (:math:`h_c>h`), a maximum of :math:`\alpha=1` is applied.

 Finally, :math:`C_d` is a taxa-specific (e.g., eelgrass, marsh, mangroves) drag coefficient.
-Default values of drag coefficient (see e.g., Kobayashi et al., 1983; Bradley and Houser, 2009; Burger, 2005 ) a applied in the model:
+Default values of drag coefficient (see e.g., Kobayashi et al., 1983; Bradley and Houser, 2009; Burger, 2005 ) are applied in the model:

 - For seagrass beds and marshes, :math:`C_d=0.01`
 - For trees, including mangroves, :math:`C_d=1`